pgeurin/seniorskipday/README.md

+# Senior Skip Day
-# Notification for User churn in Transparent Classroom
+## Notification for User churn in Transparent Classroom

 Churn with a twist: Transparent Classroom makes student tracking software for teachers, and they have a problem.
 Sometimes teachers take vacation, and sometimes they decide to drop the software.
 The only catch is, they don’t change their account.
 The school does.
 So the account doesn’t churn, but it’s still at risk.